Causes of Constipation

 Normal-Transit Constipation (NTC)

-In normal-transit constipation, colonic motility (the way muscles contract and relax to move contents through the colon) is unaltered.
-NTC, as its name implies, indicates that BMs move at a normal speed through the colon.
-However, patients with NTC may experience other difficulties in stool passage, such as harder stools.
+Normal Transit Constipation (NTC), as its name implies, indicates that bowel movements move at a normal speed through the colon.
 Most individuals with NTC have symptoms consistent with irritable bowel syndrome with constipation (IBS-C).

 Learn more about IBS